nikola-ebenbeck/portfolio/_pages/about.md

 ---

-##Feel free to explore the different sections:
+## Feel free to explore the different sections:

+**CV** - View my academic and professional background.

-**Research Projects** — Learn more about my current and past research work, including publications, talks, and code.
+**Research Projects** — Learn more about my current and past research work.

 **Open Educational Resources** — Access free materials that promote inclusive learning.

 **Contact** — Get in touch with me.

+---

 I hope you find the content useful and inspiring.
 If you have any questions, ideas, or would like to collaborate, I would be happy to hear from you!